ctmvar

 The var must be without %%\

-Variable values can also be displayed using the ctmstvar utility.
-However, the ctmstvar utility resolves the current value of only a specified variable or function.
+You can also resolve current function or variable values.
 The ctmvar utility displays all variables in the data center or the specified SMART folder.

 -VAR